Patrick5225/66DaysOfData/Round_3.md

 - Did some practice and messing around with some formatting options with objects and charts in Power BI, such as conditional formatting

+---

+**Day 13 of #66DaysOfData (July 13, 2021):**

+- Reviewed Power BI visuals and their features including drill-through filters, bookmarks, tooltips, and R/Python visuals

+- Watched a video on SQL by Alex The Analyst on using Partition By with SQL (https://www.youtube.com/watch?v=D6XNlTfglW4&list=PLUaB-1hjhk8HTgPnBukmMq7QTe83ANirL&index=7&ab_channel=AlexTheAnalyst)

+---

+**Day 14 of #66DaysOfData (July 14, 2021):**

+- Spent most of the day analyzing and messing around with California COVID data on Power BI

+---

+**Day 15 of #66DaysOfData (July 15, 2021):**

+- Learned about Power BI's accessibility features including themes and tab/layer orders in the selection pane

+- Watched a SQL video from Alex The Analyst on the Having clause with SQL (https://www.youtube.com/watch?v=tYBOMw7Ob8E&list=PLUaB-1hjhk8HTgPnBukmMq7QTe83ANirL&index=4&ab_channel=AlexTheAnalyst)

+---

+**Day 16 of #66DaysOfData (July 16, 2021):

+- Learned about the dashboard interface and how to create a dashboard in Power BI service.
+Also learned about managing and viewing roles in Power BI desktop

+- Read w3schools tutorial on Python's replace() method (https://www.w3schools.com/python/ref_string_replace.asp)

+---

+**Day 17 of #66DaysOfData (July 17, 2021):**

+- Reviewed Python's comparison operators, if and else statements, for loops, while loops, range function, and list comprehension

+---

+**Day 18 of #66DaysOfData (July 18, 2021):**

+- Reviewed basics of Python's functions, lambda expressions, and methods such as lower(), upper(), and split()

+---

+**Day 19 of #66DaysOfData (July 19, 2021):**

+- Learned about chart analytics options within Power BI, such as constant lines for scatter charts, trend lines and forecasting for line charts.
+Also dived into Q&A visuals, key influencer visuals, and the decomposition tree visual

+---

+**Day 20 of #66DaysOfData (July 20, 2021):**

+- Learned about static row-level security (RLS) and dynamic RLS in Power BI

+- Spent about an hour working on a Power BI report for my pedometer project

+---

+**Day 21 of #66DaysOfData (July 21, 2021):**

+- Learned about applying RLS, subscriptions, sharing options, user roles & permissions, publishing apps, and deployment pipelines, all within Power BI Service

+- Watched a video on designing navigation panels in Power BI (https://www.youtube.com/watch?v=34pBbd92BQI&ab_channel=biDezine)

+- Continued working on my Pedometer project

+---

+**Day 22 of #66DaysOfData (July 22, 2021):**

+- Slow day today.
+Spent my free time learning about data lineage within Power BI service

+---

+**Day 23 of #66DaysOfData (July 23, 2021):**

+- Watched videos on Udemy about incremental refreshes, endorsing content, and sensitivity labels in Power BI service

+---

+**Day 24 of #66DaysOfData (July 24, 2021):**

+- Read and completed Microsoft's learning path on Getting started with Microsoft data analytics, which includes modules on discovering data analysis, and getting started on building with Power BI.
+Also read the first module on the Preparing data for analysis which focuses on getting data in Power BI

+---

+**Day 25 of #66DaysOfData (July 25, 2021):**

+- Read the 2nd module about cleaning, transforming, and loading data in Power BI on Microsoft's Preparing data for analysis learning path.
+Also read the 1st module about designing a data model in Power BI on Microsoft's Modeling data in Power BI learning path

+- Finished working on my pedometer project using Power BI

+---

+**Day 26 of #66DaysOfData (July 26, 2021):**

+- Read Microsoft's modules on an introduction to creating measures using DAX, and optimizing a model for performance in Power BI

+---

+**Day 27 of #66DaysOfData (July 27, 2021):**

+- Read Microsoft's modules on working with Power BI visuals, and creating a data-driven story with Power BI reports

+---

+**Day 28 of #66DaysOfData (July 28, 2021):**

+- Read Microsoft's modules on creating dashboards in Power BI, and creating paginated reports with the Power BI report builder

+---

+**Day 29 of #66DaysOfData (July 29, 2021):**

+- Read Microsoft's modules on performing analytics in Power BI, and working with AI visuals in Power BI

+- Spent a short amount of time making changes to pedometer project

+---

+**Day 30 of #66Days of Data (July 30, 2021):**

+- Read Microsoft's modules on creating and managing workspaces in Power BI, managing datasets in Power BI, and implementing row-level security

+- Worked on portfolio website

+---

+**Day 31 of #66DaysOfData (July 31, 2021):**

+- Took my DA-100: Analyzing Data with Power BI exam today and passed! 🥳 I am officially now a Microsoft Certified Data Analyst Associate!

+- Watched Guy in a Cube's video on Query Dependency in Power BI (https://www.youtube.com/watch?v=jibBmpW3w_8&ab_channel=GuyinaCube)

+---

+**Day 32 of #66DaysOfData (August 1, 2021):**

+- Watched StatQuest video on the Normal Distribution (https://www.youtube.com/watch?v=rzFX5NWojp0&ab_channel=StatQuestwithJoshStarmer)